Flame442/FlameCogs/README.md

 [Hasbro](hasbro.com) for creating the games that Battleship and Monopoly are based off of,
 [TrustyJAID](https://github.com/TrustyJAID) for helping with Deepfry,
 [Desi Quintans](http://www.desiquintans.com/nounlist) for the wordlist used by Hangman,
-iComputer7#0007 for the inspiration for Face,
+[iComputer7#0007](https://github.com/iComputer7) for the inspiration for Face,
 [Microsoft Azure](https://azure.microsoft.com/en-us/) for the API that Face uses,
 [Sparklin Labs](http://bombparty.sparklinlabs.com/) for creating the game that Partygames is based off of,
 [/u/YoungsterGlenn](https://www.reddit.com/r/BombParty/comments/3lehxq/a_nearly_exhaustive_subset_of_the_bombparty/) for the wordlist used by Partygames,
-And [Sinbad](https://github.com/mikeshardmind) for helping with Wordstats.
+[Sinbad](https://github.com/mikeshardmind) for helping with Wordstats,
+And [Preda](https://github.com/PredaaA) for translating Partygames.